Hidden Hertford

 The most interesting aspect was the innovative audio/visual tours of Hertford

-Unfortunately Government cuts meant that the scheme could not be expanded the way we would have desired and it was closed down.
+Unfortunately Government cuts meant that the scheme could not be expanded the way we would have desired and it had to be closed down.
 However some of the original material remains.
 The AV tour is very out of date now as many shops and locations have closed, changed name or no longer exist.

 More articles on Hertford: